 While it’s still early days for the concept, Facebook has previously made investments in artificial intelligence.
 The company has achieved great success in the areas of facial recognition and language understanding.
 Having said that, mind-reading is merely the next step for learning about predictive behavior.
 Maybe this invention is not so unbelievable after all.

 Apple: Project Titan and the Apple Car

 In spite of reports that more than two hundred employees were let go from the project in 2019, Apple has simply moved these individuals to other departments.
 More importantly, the tech giant continues to push forward with Project Titan.
 The mission of Project Titan is to create a fully autonomous self-driving car.
 In fact, Apple has already “poached” a number of Google and Tesla employees to work on this project.
 This includes the former senior designer at Tesla, Andrew Kim.

 As with most Apple products, things seem to have changed along the way.
 Some reports suggest that the project is now focused on producing an electric van of some kind.
 With this in mind, the exact purpose of the vehicle is unclear.
 In spite of regulatory issues that require Apple to be more public in this industry, very little is still known about the project.

 On the other hand, Apple is a major force and already at the forefront of this market.
 According to sources at both Tesla and Amazon, autonomous cars will be just as much about the “experience” as the destination.
 This ‘experience’ is certainly a concept that Apple has mastered with previous products.

-Well, after briefly focusing on the systems within the vehicle, it would seem that project Titan has come back to the original focus in terms of the vehicle design.
+Well, after briefly focusing on the systems within the vehicle, it would seem that project Titan has come back to the original focus with the vehicle design.
 The project uses a fleet of 66 Lexus SUVs as a test-bed for autonomous driving.
 The vehicles are common in the San Francisco Bay Area.
 More specifically, each vehicle is equipped with computer systems, software, and sensors.
 These features are designed to define the navigation and safety of the Apple Car.